gmoniava/react-projects/README.md

 # react-projects

-Set of small react projects, organized as separate components, mainly for learning purposes.
+React projects, organized as separate components, mainly for learning purposes.
 See the `Projects` folder.